Nicolas Stacey: The "Woolwich Project"

-In 1960 he was invited by Mervyn Stockwood, Bishop of Southwark, to become rector of Woolwich.
-He remained there for eight years.
-When he arrived in Woolwich he found three Church of England churches with small and unrepresentative congregations.
-The seemingly intractable problems of poor social housing and the resistance of the working class to the established church meant that religious observance in Woolwich was declining faster than in the rest of the country.
-Stacey implemented a radical programme.
-He recruited a large multi-talented and multi-denominational team of ministers.
-He closed one of the three churches, and radically reordered the eighteenth-century parish church of St Mary Magdalen.
-The galleries and side aisles were enclosed and offices, meeting rooms, and counselling rooms were created.
-A discothèque was built in the crypt, and the church's youth club was so successful that local probation officers fought to get their clients accepted as members.
-A coffee bar was opened in the gallery.
-Within four years 1500 people a week were passing through the church doors.
+In 1960 he was invited by Mervyn Stockwood, Bishop of Southwark, to become rector of Woolwich, where he served for eight years.
+Contemporary accounts describe the parish at that time as comprising three Church of England churches with relatively small congregations.
+The area faced challenges associated with social housing, and the level of religious observance in Woolwich were reported to be declining more rapidly than the national average.

+During his tenure, Stacey introduced a range of reforms.
+He assembled a team of ministers drawn from different denominations, and closed one of the three churches.
+He altered the eighteenth-century parish church of St Mary Magdalen, including the enclosure of galleries and side aisles to create offices, meeting rooms, and counselling spaces.
+A discothèque was built in the crypt, and the youth club operated at the church reportedly attracted significant local participation, including referrals from probation officers.
+A coffee bar was also opened in the gallery.
+It was reported that within four years 1500 people a week were passing through the church facilities.

 Stacey was not without his detractors.
 His abrupt style and ability to garner publicity for his project alienated some of his fellow clergy in the diocese:

 If Stacey thinks he can build the Kingdom of God by frying eggs on the altar and percolating coffee in the organ pipe he should think again.

 But Stacey didn't neglect the traditional model of parochial ministry.
-An intensive parish visiting programme was begun, with the large clergy team visiting attempting to visit every household in the parish systematically.
+An intensive parish visiting programme was begun, with the large clergy team visiting or attempting to visit every household in the parish systematically.
 An adaptation of the Prayer Book baptism service was devised in an attempt to be more welcoming.
 Stacey fostered links with the civic bodies of the area, and encouraged links with the Royal Arsenal.

 Despite all this effort, after four years Stacey judged the project to have been a failure.
 Regular worshippers had increased from fifty to one hundred, but most of these did not live in the parish.
 Stacey's reaction was characteristic.
 He wrote two articles for The Observer in December 1964 and May 1965.
 In the articles he described his "mission's failure" and recommendations for the survival of the Church of England.
 The articles caused a storm of publicity, and were not at all well received.
 Bryan Wilson, the eminent sociologist of religion, described the latter article as not "how the Church could survive" but rather "how the Church might surrender".
 Eric Mascall called Stacey a "gimmick manqué".

 Undeterred, Stacey restructured his ministry team.
 Most of the clergy sought secular employment, working in the parish in their spare time and at weekends.
 Stacey himself earned most of his income through journalism.
 However, after another three years he realised that he was ready for a change from Woolwich parish, and, realising that the Church was unlikely to offer him another post, he began to seek secular employment.